yene/demon-logger/README.md

 # demon-logger
-A small app that connects to a TCP service and logs the result into file.
+Connects to a TCP service and logs the result into file.

 `./demon-logger -host 192.168.1.47`